Wildsong/arctic/README.md

 Dashboard for ArcGIS Online/ArcGIS Portal.

 This is a sandbox at the moment where I am testing out some ideas.
+So far all I have here is an attempt at gathering data and graphing.

 Today (29-Mar-22) I got an urge to try Webhooks so, see the README in the webhooks/ folder.
 I think that it will end up being a microservice that catches events from